GetVirtual/ARM-Templates/Demo-AzureMigrate/README.md

 ### Instructions
 1. Deploy the ARM template to your subscription (choose a unique DNS name to your liking)
 2. Create a Azure Migrate Project within the Azure Portal (can´t be done with ARM right now)
+    * Choose the Microsoft assessment tools
-    * Choose the Microsoft assessment and migration tools
+    * Choose the Microsoft migration tools
 3. Connect to the Hyper-V server & deactivate the Windows firewall
 4. Connect to the Azure Migrate Appliance from the Hyper-V Host via RDP or Hyper-V console
     * Tip: Adjust the language setting in the Azure Migrate appliance to your regional settings
     * Open the Migration Appliance configuration web page
-    * Let the appliance perform its checks and updates.
+    * Click through the appliance connectivity and update checks.
 If you receive a prompt for credentials at this stage, simply close it.
+    * After the successful update scroll to the top and acknowledge the restart prompt.
+Again click through the appliance connectivity and update checks.
     * Log in to your Azure account
-    * Connect to your Azure Migrate project you´ve created in step 2
+    * Connect to your Azure Migrate project you´ve created in step 2.
+You can choose the appliance name - it doesn´t need to match the actual name of the appliance.
     * Add the credentials and network infos for your Hyper-V (see below)
+    * Save & start discovery and wait for it to finish

+You´ve successfully linked your Azure Migrate project to your appliance.
+From now on you can use the Azure Portal to control Azure Migrate.
 A great reference on how to use Azure Migrate from this point on, is the blog post from Thomas Maurer: https://www.thomasmaurer.ch/2019/07/assess-and-migrate-hyper-v-vms-with-azure-migrate/

 ### Credentials